Servebolt/servebolt-optimizer/README.md

 ## Changelog

 #### 3.5.39
-* Added sanitization to host calls for purging.
+* Added sanitization to host calls for purging, and better validation, via update to Servebolt SDK.
 * Made purge based AJAX error messages readable in the modal window.
 * Reduced number of cache tags, removing ones that were never used.
 * Adapted purge call for Servebolt CDN for single post purges, no more purge errors.